nodejs/node/CONTRIBUTING.md

-After you push new changes to your branch, you need to get the approval for these new changes again, even if GitHub shows "Approved" because the reviwers have hit the buttons before.
+After you push new changes to your branch, you need to get the approval for these new changes again, even if GitHub shows "Approved" because the reviewers have hit the buttons before.

 ### CI Testing